AxisCommunications/acap-documentation/docs/introduction/what-is-acap.md

 AXIS Camera Application Platform (ACAP) is an open application platform from Axis.
 It provides a development platform for software-based solutions and systems built around Axis devices.
 ACAP is available for various types of Axis products such as cameras, speakers and intercoms.

-ACAP makes it possible to develop applications for a wide range of applications:
+ACAP makes it possible to develop applications for a wide range of use cases:

 * Security and safety applications that improve surveillance systems and facilitate investigation.